-gm!
-Many get confused after learning about Bitcoin and wonder: Why was Bitcoin created?
-I mean, we already have currencies that we can send online for free through the existing financial system.
-So how is Bitcoin any different?
+One of the first things that people ask when learning about Bitcoin is why.
+Why was Bitcoin created?
+We already have “digital” currencies that we can send online for free through the existing financial system.
+So how is Bitcoin any different and why should anyone even care about it?
 It’s a good question and the answer has to do with trust and also, trust.

 Why Was Bitcoin Created?

 Bitcoin was created to be an online version of physical cash.
 A digital form of cash that removes the need for trusted third parties like banks or other intermediaries like PayPal or central banks.
 The original whitepaper is literally titled “Bitcoin: A Peer-to-Peer Electronic Cash System“.